Navigation

 Cradle Mountain and the Overland Track

 Cradle Mountain–Lake St Clair National Park is Tasmania's hiking icon.
-The Overland Track, a 65 km trek, threads through glacially carved valleys, ancient rainforest, and alpine meadows.
+The Overland Track is a 65 km trek that threads through glacially carved valleys, ancient rainforest and alpine meadows.
 It's consistently ranked among the world's great multi-day walks.
 Short on time?
-The Dove Lake circuit delivers the drama in just a few hours.
+The Dove Lake circuit delivers unforgettable scenery in just a few hours.

 What about guided multi-day walks?

-Tasmanian Walking Co offers some of Australia's most extraordinary guided walks, operating year-round with each route revealing a side of Tasmania that most visitors will never reach.
 Walks range from three to eight days, with options to suit every fitness level.
-Each night ends with a stay in exclusive lodges and eco camps along the trail — so you can push yourself by day and recover in comfort.
+Evenings are spent in exclusive lodges and eco camps along the trail, letting you challenge yourself by day and relax in comfort by night.

 Freycinet and Wineglass Bay for epic views

-On the east coast, Freycinet National Park draws visitors to Wineglass Bay — the lookout walk takes about an hour return, or extend to the full peninsula for granite peaks, secluded coves, and impossibly clear water.
-It's one of Tasmania's most photographed landscapes for good reason.
+On Tasmania’s east coast, Freycinet National Park draws travellers to the iconic Wineglass Bay.
+The lookout walk takes around an hour return, or venture further around the peninsula to discover granite peaks, secluded coves and crystal‑clear water - one of the state’s most photographed landscapes for good reason.

 HOT TIP: Short on time?
 Tasmania's 60 Great Short Walks range from seaside strolls to mountain-vista wanders, all accessible from major roads.
 They cover everything from rainforest to coastline and are perfect if you want dramatic scenery without committing to a multi-day trek.